louismagdaleno/Javascript-Algorithms/README.md

 ## Pair Sum
 Compare different indices in an array until a condition is met.
 For example, given an array of integers, find a pair of numbers whos sum is 0.

+A naive solution is using a nested for loop to check for every possible combination of numbers to sum 0.
+This will take O(n^2) time.

+A more efficient solution is to use two pointers: head and tail.
+These pointers respectively point to the head and tail of an array.
+In a sorted array, we are able compare head to tail and check if they sum to 0.
+If the sum is greater than 1, we move the tail pointer down.
+If the sum is less than 1, we move the head pointer up.
+If the sum is 0, we are done and return the pair.
+This will take O(n) time to run, a significant improvement over our naive solution.